 BACKGROUND: Gut microbial communities are increasingly being linked to diseases in animals and humans.
 Obesity and its associated diseases are a concern for horse owners and veterinarians, and there is a growing interest in the link among diet, the intestinal microbiota and metabolic disease.

 OBJECTIVES: Assess the influence of long-term hay or haylage feeding on the microbiota and metabolomes of 20 Welsh mountain ponies.

 STUDY DESIGN: Longitudinal study.

 RESULTS: Faecal bacterial community profiles were observed to be different for the two groups, with discriminant analysis identifying 102 bacterial groups (or operational taxonomic units, OTUs) that differed in relative abundance in accordance with forage type.
-Urinary metabolic profiles of the hay and haylage fed ponies were significantly different during 12 of the 13 months of the study.
-Notably, the urinary excretion of hippurate was greater in the hay fed ponies for the duration of the study, while ethyl-glucoside excretion was higher in the haylage fed ponies.
+Urinary metabolic profiles of the hay- and haylage-fed ponies were significantly different during 12 of the 13 mo of the study.
+Notably, the urinary excretion of hippurate was greater in the hay-fed ponies for the duration of the study, while ethyl-glucoside excretion was higher in the haylage-fed ponies.

 MAIN LIMITATIONS: The study was undertaken over a 13-month period and both groups of ponies had access to pasture during the summer months.